romanjrdykyj/select2dot1/README.md

 #### **Use default components**

-If you want change layout of component which includes a lot of other components, you can use default components that are available in Select2dot1 widget.
-You can use them by passing them to Select2dot1Builder class.
+If you want to change the layout of your component you can utilize other component templates, so you can use the default components that are available.
 **Remember that when using this builder, you must ensure the correctness of the written code yourself.**

 ```dart